 These Italian pastries are truly a combination of passion and skill.
-This recipe uses flaky pastry fashioned into shells. it has a glorious crunch, with a creamy semolina and ricotta filling.
+This recipe uses flaky pastry fashioned into shells and has a glorious crunch, with a creamy semolina and ricotta filling.

 - 500 g plain flour

 - 150 g lard, softened